ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/add-config-files.md

 Along with the container.json, each Data service must have an `api.json` file to configure your database (eg. set path, allow certain methods, and require authentication).

-1. Go back to `tutorial-data-web` in your code editor
+1. Go back to `tutorial-data-web` in your code editor.
-2. Create another file inside of the `data` folder and name it `api.json`
+2. Create another file inside of the `data` folder and name it `api.json`.
-3. Inside of that file, paste this code
+3. Inside of that file, paste this code.

 ```application/json
 [